Reconciling Open Interest with Traded Volume in Perpetual Swaps: Conclusions

 \section{Conclusions}

-In this work we consider the most liquid bitcoin perpetual swaps on 7 of the top cryptocurrency exchanges.
+In this work we consider the most liquid Bitcoin perpetual swaps on seven of the top cryptocurrency exchanges.
 We find that trading volume cannot be reconciled with the reported changes in open interest for the majority of these exchanges.
 It is unclear whether this is due to delayed or unreported trading volume or due to incorrectly reported open interest.
-In our view, the most likely scenario is that both are true; perhaps however not the same degree on every exchange.
-Although we could not perfectly reconcile these quantities for any of the exchanges in question we find that there are discernible differences in behavior across these exchanges.
+In our view, the most likely scenario is that both are true, perhaps, however, not to the same degree on every exchange.
+Although we could not perfectly reconcile these quantities for any of the exchanges in question, we find that there are discernible differences in behavior across these exchanges.
 The discrepancies on \bybit{} and OKX are so frequent and large in magnitude that these two exchanges merit a category of their own.
-On these exchanges we could not reconcile trading volume with reported open interest on any time period with the implied trading volume in the range of hundreds of billions in addition to the reported trading volume, assuming the open interest is the quantity that is correct.
-If in fact however, the trading volume is the more accurately reported quantity this would imply that the open interest on these exchanges is almost completely fabricated.
-Perhaps with the motivation to increase trading volume by leading market participants to believe that \textit{informed} investors are taking large positions in these markets as implied by the large change in open interest which can lead to panic or fear of missing out on potential profits; depending on the participants' prior positioning.
-Given that volatility and trading volumes in bitcoin and other cryptocurrencies have been trending lower in $2023$ we believe that the latter is a more plausible explanation.
+On these exchanges we could not reconcile trading volume with reported open interest in any time period, with the implied trading volume being in the range of hundreds of billions over and above the reported trading volume, assuming the open interest is the quantity that is correct.
+If in fact, however, the trading volume is the more accurately reported quantity, this would imply that the open interest on these exchanges is almost completely fabricated.
+This could perhaps be explained by certain incentive structures baked into the scenario: leading market participants to believe that \textit{informed} investors are taking large positions in these markets (as implied by the large change in open interest) could---depending on the participants' prior positioning---lead to panic or fear of missing out on potential profits, thereby increasing trading volume, and profit for the exchange.
+Given that volatility and trading volumes in Bitcoin and other cryptocurrencies have been trending lower in $2023$ we believe that the latter is a more plausible explanation.
 Figures~\ref{fig:bybit_aug_17} and \ref{fig:kraken_aug_17} also seem to point in that direction.